29th November 2024

 Are you looking for your next canal boat holiday?
 Perhaps you already have one planned, and want to make sure you know how to drive a narrowboat beforehand?
-Our helpful guide will give you advice on steering a narrowboat as well as top safety tips to remember when you’re out on the waters.
+Our helpful guide will give you advice on steering a narrowboat as well as top safety tips to remember when you’re out on the water.

 The prospect of steering a narrowboat is relatively simple – however, there are a few things to know that will help make your cruise on the waterways as seamless as possible: